-- (1) Whenever the chancellor of an institution within the University of Wisconsin System receives a report under s.
+- (1) Whenever the Chancellor of an institution within the University of Wisconsin System receives a report under s.
 UWS 11.103 or other credible information that an academic staff member holding an indefinite appointment has pleaded guilty or no contest to, or has been convicted of a felony of a type listed in s.
-UWS 11.102 (1) (a), in state or federal court, the chancellor shall: - (a) Within 3 working days of receipt of the report or information, inform the academic staff member of its receipt and, after consulting with appropriate institutional governance representatives, appoint an investigator to investigate the report or information and advise the chancellor as to whether to proceed under this section or ss.
-UWS 11.02 to 11.10.
-For cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant shall be notified by the chancellor of the receipt of the report or information at the same time as the academic staff member. - (b) Upon appointing an investigator and notifying the academic staff member, afford the academic staff member three working days in which to request that the investigator be disqualified on grounds of lack of impartiality or other cause.
-In the event that the chancellor determines that a request for disqualification should be granted, the chancellor shall, within 2 working days of the determination, appoint a different investigator.
+UWS 11.102 (1) (a), in state or federal court, the Chancellor shall: - (a) Within 3 working days of receipt of the report or information, inform the academic staff member of its receipt and, after consulting with appropriate institutional governance representatives, appoint an investigator to investigate the report or information and advise the Chancellor as to whether to proceed under this section or ss.
+UWS 11.02 to 11.10 or ss.
+UWS 11.13 to 11.25.
+If the university knows the identity of an affected party, the university shall make a reasonable attempt to notify the affected party of the report or information at the same time as the academic staff member. - (b) Upon appointing an investigator and notifying the academic staff member, afford the academic staff member 3working days in which to request that the investigator be disqualified on grounds of lack of impartiality or other cause.
+In the event that the Chancellor determines that a request for disqualification should be granted, the Chancellor shall, within 2 working days of the determination, appoint a different investigator.
 The academic staff member shall have the opportunity to request that any second or subsequent investigators be disqualified on grounds of lack of impartiality or other cause.
-For cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant shall have the disqualification rights that are afforded to the academic staff member in this subsection.